 Conclusion

 The cooperative society is an important part of economic policy.
-By supporting it with an income tax reduction of less than 80%, we can create a better society and help the Indian economy to grow further.
+By supporting it with an income tax reduction of less than 80%, the section aims to create a better society, empower people from the small and middle classes, and help the Indian economy grow into a resilient economy.

 Frequently Asked Questions